-Best news: Once you get to truth, you have a chance at sale.
+Best news: Once you get the truth, you have a chance at a sale.
 Or better stated, you will have created the atmosphere where someone wants to buy from you.

 Sales techniques are increasingly becoming passé.
 So are the people who stress using them rather than emphasizing the relationship- and value-based side.

 I grew up selling, and I grew out of it.